yext/revere/docs/testing/monitors.md

   * Changes should be reflected on the view page after the redirect
 2. Edit Probe attribute
   * Load the page
-  * Modify an attribute of the Probe (e.g. Thresholds, Graphite Data Source)
+  * Modify an attribute of the Probe (e.g. Thresholds, Graphite Resource)
   * Click "Save"
   * Changes should be reflected on the view page after the redirect
 3. Create Trigger